-- Discussions related to End-of-Life need to occur between family members and professionals, and in the general population to make the topic less taboo and fearful.
+- Discussions related to Death, Dying, and End-of-Life need to occur between family members and professionals, and in the general population to make the topic less taboo and fearful.

-In the book “Journey’s End,” Julie Saeger Nierenberg and I, along with a variety of other contributors, write about death, dying, and end-of-life issues.
+- I co-authored/co-compiled a book “Journey’s End: Death, Dying, and the End of Life,” with Julie Saeger Nierenberg.
+Julie and I, along with a various contributors (more than 50) created an anthology where we write about death, dying, and end-of-life issues.
 We examine real-life circumstances, attempting to define and describe them.
-We discuss ways to deal proactively with the end of life and view it from multiple perspectives: personal, professional, and societal.
-We believe these perspectives will provide valuable insights which can assist one who is in the process of grief or bereavement themselves or who has a family member, friend, colleague or client who has recently died or is currently dying. **Anticipated release date, Autumn 2017.** (See excerpt dated September 16, 2014– teen suicide), Death Midwifery & Home Funerals, and The Perspective of a Hospice Physician.
-The manuscript just finished the copyediting stage and we are going through suggested edits.
-The next stages are formatting of the interior of the book and the book cover design!
+We discuss ways to deal proactively with end of life and view it from multiple perspectives: personal, professional, and societal.
+We believe these perspectives will provide valuable insights which can assist one who is in the process of grief or bereavement themselves or who has a family member, friend, colleague or client who has recently died or is currently dying.
+(See excerpt dated September 16, 2014– teen suicide), Death Midwifery & Home Funerals, and The Perspective of a Hospice Physician.*

 I will also have guest contributors from different professions in the helping and healthcare fields post from time to time.
-The way we learn and the way change occurs is by sharing & collaborating.
+The way we learn and the way change occurs is by sharing, collaborating, and networking.

 Group Owner- End of Life Discussion Group for Professionals on LinkedIn

-“As helping professionals, we should be present, be aware, be respectful, be responsive, be compassionate, and be empathic.”
+“As helping professionals, we should be present, be aware, be respectful, be responsive, be compassionate, and empathic.” – Vikki Brewster

 “Death is inevitable, but suffering at the end of life does not have to be.”